MR-ant1/Proyecto-Carta-Restaurante/README.md

 ### FEATURES :bulb:

 - Discover the logo and slogan from La Vuelta al Mundo
-- Check out the different meals from each part of the world available in this restaurant's menu <br>
+- Check out the different meals from each part of the world available in this restaurant's menu
-- Find out where to contact this business for reservations or any other purpose! <br>
+- Find out where to contact this business for reservations or any other purpose!
 - Navigate freely between different sections of this menu

 ### WHERE TO TRY AND VISUALIZE IT :mag: